Invariant densities for random systems of the interval: Examples

 see Figure~\ref{f:beta}.
 The map $T_0$ is called the {\em lazy $\beta$-transformation} and the map $T_1$ is the {\em greedy $\beta$-transformation}.
 We do not bother to rescale the system to the unit interval $[0,1]$, since this has no effect on the computations.

 .2cm One of the reasons why people are interested in the random $\beta$-transformation is for its relation to the infinite Bernoulli convolution, see \cite{DaVr1,DK13,Ke}.
 The density of the absolutely continuous invariant measures has been the subject of several papers.
 For a special class of values $\beta$ an explicit expression of the density of $\mu_{\mathbf p}$ was found in \cite{DaVr2} using a Markov chain.
 In \cite{Ke} Kempton produced an explicit formula for the invariant density for all $1 < \beta <2$ in case $p_0=p_1=\frac12$ by constructing a natural extension of the system.
 He states that there is a straightforward extension of this method to $\beta >2$.
-Very recently Suzuki obtained a formula for the density of $\mu_{\mathbf p}$ for all $\beta >1$ and any $\mathbf p$ in \cite{Su}.
-Since the random $\beta$-transformation satisfies the assumptions (A1), (A2), (A3) and (A4) for any probability vector $\mathbf p = ( p_0 , p_1)$, we can also obtain the invariant density from Theorem~\ref{thmm}.
-To illustrate our method we calculate the density using the fundamental matrix $M$ and Theorem~\ref{thmm} for $1 < \beta < 2$ and $p_0=p_1=\frac12$.
+Recently Suzuki obtained a formula for the density of $\mu_{\mathbf p}$ for all $\beta >1$ and any $\mathbf p$ in \cite{Su}.
+Since the random $\beta$-transformation satisfies the assumptions (A1)-(A5) for any probability vector $\mathbf p = ( p_0 , p_1)$, we can also obtain the invariant density from Theorem~\ref{thmm}.
+To illustrate our method we calculate the density for $ \beta \in (1, 2)$ and $p_0=p_1=\frac12$.